Skip to main content

 Hershey’s Commitment to Human Rights

-The Hershey Company was founded on the principle of doing well by doing good.
 For more than 125 years, we have operated our business understanding that we are integral members of the communities where we live and work.
-Our Human Rights Policy outlines our commitment to respect human rights throughout our value chain and is part of our global sustainability strategy, the Shared Goodness Promise.
+Our Human Rights Policy outlines our broader commitment to respect human rights throughout our value chain, including efforts to prevent and address modern slavery and forced labor.

-The Policy, guided by our saliency assessment, was developed in consultation with diverse internal and external stakeholders, including suppliers, human rights groups, nonprofit organizations working in our raw material value chains, government representatives, and labor organizations.
+The Policy, which is core to our sustainability strategy, was updated in 2023 in consultation with diverse internal and external stakeholders, including suppliers, human rights groups, nonprofit organizations working in our raw material value chains, government representatives and labor organizations.

 To learn more, read our policy, which is also available in French, Spanish, Chinese, Portuguese and Hindi.